Best Organic Chicken Starter Feed Reviews (2026): Complete Brand Comparison

 Don’t be like me and buy a tiny 5 lb bag for 15 chicks.
 You will run out in three days.

-• Rule of Thumb: Plan for about 5 lbs of starter feed per chick for the first 4 weeks, a guideline supported by Mississippi State University Extension.
+Rule of Thumb: Plan for about 5 lbs of starter feed per chick for the first 4 weeks.

-• When to Switch: Keep them on “starter” from 0-4 weeks (some say 8 weeks).
-For detailed scientific timelines on transitioning, you can consult University of Kentucky Cooperative Extension.
+When to Switch: Keep them on “starter” from 0 to 8 weeks (some say 4 weeks for early switchers).
+For detailed scientific timelines on transitioning, see our guide on when to switch from starter to grower feed.

-• Starter Phase (0-6 weeks): Aim for ~20% protein.
+Starter Phase (0 to 6 weeks): Aim for 18 to 22% protein.
 Expect each chick to eat about 1 ounce per day.

-• Grower Phase (7-16 weeks): Switch to 17-18% protein.
+Grower Phase (7 to 16 weeks): Switch to 17 to 18% protein.
 Consumption triples to 3 ounces per day.
-You should budget approximately 8 pounds of grower feed per bird for this entire phase.
+Budget approximately 8 pounds of grower feed per bird for this entire phase.

 Monitor your birds.
 If they are chirping their heads off and scratching at an empty feeder, fill it up!
 They should have food 24/7.